ebarahona/edcli/README.md

 ## Overview
 I work with NodeJS for server side applications and manually create modules and JS files, although simple and small I got tired of repeating the same small task so I wrote this to automatically generate common files.
 This also helps to keep things consistent.

 Why "edcli"?
-Because, "ed-cli" was already taken.
+Because, "ed-cli" and "nodge-gen" were already taken.

 ## Install
+From NPM

+npm install -g @ebarahona/edcli

 Download or clone repo then:

 $ cd edcli